What kind of plants are used to make plant based products?

 How do plant based products perform compared to traditional products and materials?

-It’s a common misunderstanding that plant-based products don’t perform as well as their conventional fossil fuel-based counterparts.
+It’s a common misunderstanding that plant-based products don’t perform as well as their conventional counterparts.
 The truth is that many plant-based products are chemically identical to traditional ones in use, and others provide improved or unique functionality.

 For example, bio-polyester performs identically to traditional polyester because it is chemically identical, all while leading to a greater than 50% decrease in greenhouse gas footprint.